MicrosoftDocs/azure-docs/articles/service-bus-messaging/service-bus-dotnet-get-started-with-queues.md

     }
     ```

-1. Append the following code to the end of the Program` class.
+1. Append the following code to the end of the `Program` class.
 The important steps are outlined below, with additional information in the code comments.

     ### [Passwordless (Recommended)](#tab/passwordless)

-    * Creates a [ServiceBusClient](/dotnet/api/azure.messaging.servicebus.servicebusclient) object using the passwordless `DefaultAzureCredential` object. `DefaultAzureCredential` will automatically discover and use the credentials of your Visual Studio login to authenticate to Azure Service Bus.
+    * Creates a [ServiceBusClient](/dotnet/api/azure.messaging.servicebus.servicebusclient) object using the `DefaultAzureCredential` object. `DefaultAzureCredential` will automatically discover and use the credentials of your Visual Studio login to authenticate to Azure Service Bus.
     * Invokes the [CreateProcessor](/dotnet/api/azure.messaging.servicebus.servicebusclient.createprocessor) method on the [ServiceBusClient](/dotnet/api/azure.messaging.servicebus.servicebusclient) object to create a [ServiceBusProcessor](/dotnet/api/azure.messaging.servicebus.servicebusprocessor) object for the specified Service Bus queue.
     * Specifies handlers for the [ProcessMessageAsync](/dotnet/api/azure.messaging.servicebus.servicebusprocessor.processmessageasync) and [ProcessErrorAsync](/dotnet/api/azure.messaging.servicebus.servicebusprocessor.processerrorasync) events of the [ServiceBusProcessor](/dotnet/api/azure.messaging.servicebus.servicebusprocessor) object.
     * Starts processing messages by invoking the [StartProcessingAsync](/dotnet/api/azure.messaging.servicebus.servicebusprocessor.startprocessingasync) on the [ServiceBusProcessor](/dotnet/api/azure.messaging.servicebus.servicebusprocessor) object.